frankcarey/dotfiles/bootstrap.md

 Oh My Zsh - ZSH "dotfile" Integrations and the ZSH Shell Core (this replaces bash/tsh/etc).
 ----------
 * Make sure you install wget via homebrew or macports first. (see above)
+* Clone this repo from https://github.com/frankcarey/dotfiles/ and follow the Use my dotfiles section OR you can follow the Quick Script below to start from scratch.
 * Quick install script `wget --no-check-certificate https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh -O - | sh`
 * Add Plugins
     - TBD